taraansa/taraansa.github.io/app/_posts/WoWed/2017-02-03-workout-wednesday-week6.markdown

 I plotted the national averages on as dual axis and changed the marks type to line.
 Also as suggested by [Andy] [andy], I highlighted the bars to show different colors for values above and below the national averages.
 I couldnt put the year labels as recommended by Emma so I just placed them where they looked fine.

-This is the final dashboard. *(Click on the image to view interactive version)*
+This is the final dashboard. *(Click on the image to view the interactive version)*

 <div>
 <a href="https://public.tableau.com/views/UKpopulationchangefrom2015to2039/HowwilltheUKpopulationchangeby2039?:embed=y&:display_count=yes">